Uranium market: History

+Current market operations

+The global uranium market has low levels of market coordination and is characterized by regional blocs that operate relatively independent of each other.
+The global trading of uranium has evolved into two distinct marketplaces shaped by historical and political forces.
+The first, the western world marketplace, comprises the Americas, Western Europe and Australia.
+A separate marketplace comprises countries within the former Soviet Union, or the Commonwealth of Independent States (CIS), Eastern Europe and China.
+Most of the fuel requirements for nuclear power plants in the CIS are supplied from the CIS's own stockpiles.
+Often producers within the CIS also supply uranium and fuel products to the western world, increasing competition.

-Unlike other metals such as copper or nickel, uranium is not traded on an organized commodity exchange such as the London Metal Exchange.
+The uranium market is not highly institutionalized.
+As of at least 2023, the uranium market does not have benchmark pricing negotiations nor a producers' marketing cartel.
+Unlike many other metals, uranium is not traded on an organized commodity exchange such as the London Metal Exchange.
 Instead it is traded in most cases through contracts negotiated directly between a buyer and a seller.
-Recently, however, the New York Mercantile Exchange announced a 10-year agreement to provide for the trade of on and off exchange uranium futures contracts.
+In 2007, however, the New York Mercantile Exchange announced a 10-year agreement to provide for the trade of on and off exchange uranium futures contracts.

 The structure of uranium supply contracts varies widely.
 Pricing can be as simple as a single fixed price, or based on various reference prices with economic corrections built in.
 Contracts traditionally specify a base price, such as the uranium spot price, and rules for escalation.
 In base-escalated contracts, the buyer and seller agree on a base price that escalates over time on the basis of an agreed-upon formula, which may take economic indices, such as GDP or inflation factors, into consideration.